davidf2281/Mocca/README.md

 #### About the code
 With the exception of a bit of Objective-C in the unit tests, Mocca is written entirely in Swift, using the new declarative SwiftUI framework and based on the MVVM (model-view-viewmodel) design pattern, which suits SwiftUI well.

+An important goal of Mocca is a clean, highly testable codebase: new features will only be added when existing features have sufficient test coverage to be confident of moving forward.

 #### Upcoming features
 * Physical-camera selection for multiple-camera devices
 * Exposure compensation